CCI-CHURCH-ATTENDANCE-PROJECT/attendance-backend-api/api-ref.md

 - **Date fields should be in `YYYY-MM-DD` format unless otherwise specified.**
 - **For endpoints requiring admin privileges, the JWT token must belong to an admin user.**
 - **All responses are in JSON format.**

----

-###For more details on each field, refer to the DTO definitions in the codebase or contact the backend Engineer (Seun Adeniyi).
+- **For more details on each field, refer to the DTO definitions in the codebase or contact the backend Engineer (Seun Adeniyi)**.